 One of the best things about cooking and baking is sharing great recipes with friends and family.
 My friend Jenn is an awesome baker and shared this cookie recipe with me.
-It is a cross between a cookie and a brownie with a touch of peanut butter inside.
-Buckeye Brownie Cookies looked so good, I just had to make them for my family.
-They are so rich and delicious!
+It is a cross between a cookie and a brownie with some luscious peanut butter inside.
+Buckeye Brownie Cookies are so rich and delicious!

-Whether you take these yummy treats to a tailgate party or share them with friends over the holidays, they are rich and tasty and will get rave reviews.
+Whether you take these yummy treats to a game day celebration or share them with friends over the holidays, they are rich and tasty and will get rave reviews.
 It is a sweet combination of a peanut butter buckeye candy and a brownie cookie.
 Does it get an better than that?

 Buckeye Brownie Cookies Recipe